20 Factors That Influence the First Impression of Your Website’s Visitors

 This list looks at 21 factors that will influence your visitor’s impression within moments of arriving at your site.
 These are just some of the factors, not a comprehensive list.
 Feel free to list some others in the comments that you think should be included.
 Here they are, in no particular order.

 Most of us are very impatient and slow loading pages will not make us want to return.
 On the other hand, pages that load quickly will encourage visitors to navigate through your site knowing that they won’t have to wait very long for each page to load.

-As a general rule you should avoid placing ads in places that will interfere with visitors being able to read your content, unless the goal of your site is to make money through ad clicks.
+As a general rule, you should avoid placing ads in places that will interfere with visitors being able to read your content, unless the goal of your site is to make money through ad clicks.
 Animated ads are also a touchy subject as they can also easily distract and annoy readers.

 If you use advertisements that are relevant to visitors and are kept out of the flow of your content, visitors generally will not mind.

 We’ve probably all been at websites that looked like they had great content that we wanted to read, but just couldn’t find what we wanted.
 I’m not sure if there is anything more frustrating on a website than poor navigation.
-On the other hand, well-constructed navigation can help visitors to have a very positive experience on the site.
+On the other hand, well-constructed navigation menus can help visitors to have a very positive experience on the site.

 New visitors should be able to very quickly determine the purpose of a website.
-Many sites effectively incorporate this into their branding by using a descriptive tag line that sums up the site’s purpose.
-About Us pages are also helpful for communicating purpose.
+Many sites effectively incorporate this into their branding by using a descriptive tagline that sums up the site’s purpose.
+About Us pages are also helpful for communicating purposes.